thycotic/privman-docs/tasks/scheduled/index.md

 * Remove all conflicting parameter from the schedule - click the __Remove__ button.

 Or cancel if you wish to clean up the conflicts by manually editing task parameters on the conflicting items.
+However, something indicated as a conflict isn't necessarily a problem.
+The functionality is implemented so that users have the ability to stop changes on the schedule level by setting something other than default on the task level.
+If a parameter on the task is a default value, then that parameter will not be in conflict, if it does not match on the schedule.

+Whenever there is a deviation from the default value on the task level, even with the parameter on the schedule matching, users are asked to resolve the conflict by keeping the current values.